netlify/netlify-lambda/README.md

 When your function is deployed on Netlify, it will be available at `/.netlify/functions/function-name` for any given deploy context.
 It is advantageous to proxy the `netlify-lambda serve` development server to the same path on your primary development server.

 Say you are running `webpack-serve` on port 8080 and `netlify-lambda serve` on port 9000.
-Mounting `localhost:9000` to `/.netlify/functions/` will closely replicate what the final production environment will look like during development, and will allow you to assume the same function url path in development and in production.
+Mounting `localhost:9000` to `/.netlify/functions/` on your `webpack-serve` server (`localhost:8080/.netlify/functions/`) will closely replicate what the final production environment will look like during development, and will allow you to assume the same function url path in development and in production.

-See [netlify/create-react-app-lambda](https://github.com/netlify/create-react-app-lambda/blob/3b5fac5fcbcba0e775b755311d29242f0fc1d68e/package.json#L19) for an example.
+See [netlify/create-react-app-lambda](https://github.com/netlify/create-react-app-lambda/blob/3b5fac5fcbcba0e775b755311d29242f0fc1d68e/package.json#L19) for an example of how to do this.

 ## Webpack Configuration